Daytime Emmy Award for Outstanding Younger Performer in a Drama Series

-The Daytime Emmy Award for Outstanding Younger Performer in a Drama Series is an award presented annually by the National Academy of Television Arts and Sciences (NATAS) and the Academy of Television Arts & Sciences (ATAS).
-It was first awarded at the 47th Daytime Emmy Awards in 2020, and it is given annually to honor a young actress or actor below the age of 21, who has delivered an outstanding performance in a role while working within the daytime drama industry.
+The Daytime Emmy Award for Outstanding Younger Performer in a Drama Series was an award presented annually by the National Academy of Television Arts and Sciences (NATAS) and the Academy of Television Arts & Sciences (ATAS).
+It was awarded annually from the 47th Daytime Emmy Awards in 2020 to the 50th Daytime Emmys in 2023.
+It was given to honor a young actress or actor who has delivered an outstanding performance in a role while working within the daytime drama industry.

 Prior to this category's introduction, the awards were distributed on the basis of gender, in the respective, Outstanding Younger Actor in a Drama Series and Outstanding Younger Actress in a Drama Series categories.
 An announcement was made to merge in October 2019, and introduce this current single, gender-neutral one.
-Reasons for such change, included that there are fewer daytime soap operas, thus less number of entrants as well as part as the continuous discussion and implementation of gender-inclusive categories at award competitions.
+Reasons for such change, included that there are fewer daytime soap operas, thus fewer entrants as well as part as the continuous discussion and implementation of gender-inclusive categories at award competitions.
 In spite of that, only female-identifying actors earned a nomination in the category in the first year the award was merged.

 It was announced that for the 48th Daytime Emmy Awards competition, it would be the final year in which the age 25 is the cut-off.
 It was then lowered that following year to 21, and lowered further to 18 for 2023.
-Additionally, Younger Performer entrants are permitted to enter this category an infinite number of times, while they are under 18, but once they turn 18, they are permitted to enter only three times before being moved to either Lead or Supporting.
-Being age-qualified to enter Younger does NOT mean an entrant is required to.
+With the age being lowered to 18 for the 50th Daytime Emmy Awards, entrants were required to be "no older than 18 on at least January 1, 2022" in order to be eligible.
+Additionally, when the announcement was made for the 48th Daytime Emmy Awards, Younger Performer entrants were permitted to enter this category an infinite number of times while they are under 18, but once they turned 18, they were permitted to enter only three times before being moved to either the Lead or Supporting categories.
+Being age-qualified to enter for Younger Performer award does NOT mean an entrant is required to.
 Lead and Supporting acting categories are also open to performers under the age of 25.
-It would be up to the discretion of the actor.
+It is up to the discretion of the actor to determine which category they should be considered for.

 The award was first presented to Olivia Rose Keegan, for her role as Claire Brady on Days of Our Lives.
-As of the 2022 ceremony, Nicholas Chavez is the most recent winner in this category.
-Katelyn MacMullen, Alyvia Alyn Lind and Sydney Mikayla have the most nominations in this category, with a total of two.
+As of the 2023 ceremony, Eden McCoy is the most recent winner in this category.
+Katelyn MacMullen, Alyvia Alyn Lind, Sydney Mikayla and Eden McCoy have the most nominations in this category, with a total of two.

+In February 2024, it was announced that the Younger Performer award was being retired, and younger performers will now have to enter into the regular lead, supporting or guest acting categories.